Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Basics and main results

 \subsection{Algebras and quantum algebras}

-When we write ``$A$ is an $R$-algebra", we mean that $A$ is an associative algebra with unit over a commutative ring with unit $R$.
+When we write `$A$ is an $R$-algebra', we mean that $A$ is an associative algebra with unit over a commutative ring with unit $R$.
 In particular, $R$ is naturally contained in the center of $A$.
+We fix $\kk$ an algebraically closed field of characteristic zero and $i \in \kk$ a square root of $-1$.